 If, over time, the volume of unique time series returned by a Logs-to-Metrics rule grows to more than 100,000, Sumo will disable the rule.
 In that case, Sumo writes a message like this to the audit index:

 User 0000000000000475 This metrics source has sent too many unique time series and has been temporarily disabled.
 The data sent while this source is disabled cannot be recovered.
 Details: type=LogsToMetrics logsToMetricsRuleId=4566, ruleName=michal_test_blacklisitng_2, ruleScope=_sourceCategory=metrics "[explainJsonPlan.metrics]" ruleParseExpression=parse "\"queryRangeEnd: \"*\"," as end, created by=Michal Math

-When Sumo blacklists a rule, it sends an email notification to the creator of the rule.
-You can see that a rule is blacklisted on the Logs-to-Metrics page: a red icon appears to the left of the rule name.
+When Sumo disables a rule, it sends an email notification to the creator of the rule.
+You can see that a rule is disabled on the Logs-to-Metrics page: a red icon appears to the left of the rule name.

-You can remove a rule from the blacklist by re-saving the rule.
-If you open a Logs-to-Metrics rule for editing, and save it, it will be removed from the blacklist, even if you do not make any changes to the rule.
-Note however, that if the rule continues to generate too many unique time series, it will be blacklisted again.
+You can re-enable a rule by re-saving it.
+If you open a Logs-to-Metrics rule for editing, and save it, it will be re-enabled, even if you do not make any changes to the rule.
+Note however, that if the rule continues to generate too many unique time series, it will be disabled again.
 So, it's best to modify your rule to make it more selective.